 One thing to make clear is the fact that VMware is not moving away from the software that you can install yourself.
 VMware internal software development is shifting to “SaaS first”.
 This means that all new features will be written for the SaaS version first.
-But VMware will provide a version of the software, that customers can install themselves, on a regular cadence.
-Similar to the release cycles that are happening today.
+But VMware will provide a version of the software, that customers can install themselves, on a regular cadence –similar to the release cycles that are happening today.
 The aim is to have the same code base and to deliver feature parity between the SaaS version and install version.
-Delivering the customer in the end with the same software, but with the choice to consume it through SaaS or to provided software that the customer can install and manage themselves.
+In the end, delivering the customer with the same software.

 And with all the Cloud Management services that VMware is now delivering, and is going to deliver in the future, it will provide a full suite of cloud services that will provide the right tools to operate a multi-cloud environment.

 Hopefully this post has shown the path on how to move towards a multi-cloud world using VMware technology.
-It’s not a question if multi-cloud will happen, but when it will happen.
+It’s not a question of if multi-cloud will happen, but when it will happen for you.

 And every journey starts with a good strategy.
 Start thinking about your multi-cloud strategy today and how you can effectively govern your multi-cloud resources and stay in control.
 After all that is the job of IT Operations!